Android Mobile Data Not Working: How to Get Back Online Fast

 Common Mistakes to Avoid

 • Jumping straight to a factory reset.
-A full wipe is almost never needed for a data issue — the Airplane Mode toggle or a simple restart fixes most cases in under two minutes.
+A full wipe is almost never needed for a data issue.
+Fix: try the Airplane Mode toggle or a restart first, which clears most cases in under two minutes.

 • Entering APN values from unofficial forums.
-Wrong APN settings permanently break data until you reset to defaults.
-Always use your carrier’s official support page.
+Wrong values permanently break data.
+Fix: pull APN settings only from your carrier’s official support page, or reset to default.

-• Resetting network settings before noting your Wi-Fi password.
-You will lose all saved networks the moment the reset completes, so have your password ready before you tap Confirm.
+• Resetting network settings before saving your Wi-Fi password.
+You lose every saved network instantly.
+Fix: write the password down before you tap Confirm.

 • Trusting signal bars as proof data is fine.
 Bars measure your link to the tower, not your data session.
-Both can fail independently, which is why full bars and no internet is so common.
+Fix: test an actual app or page rather than reading the icon.

 Frequently Asked Questions